 Major in Economics

 What will happen next in the economy?
-Financiers, politicians and journalists all turn to economists for the answer.
-In our program, students will study how scarce resources are allocated to maximize well-being, why prices fluctuate and where and why individuals spend money.
-For students, an economics degree opens up a variety of career options and a major stepping-stone into higher-level degrees such as law school.
+Financiers, politicians, and journalists all turn to economists for the answer.
+Here, students study how resources are allocated to maximize well-being, why prices fluctuate and where and how individuals make choices.
+For students, an economics degree opens up a variety of career options across various fields.

 Learn more about the study of economics, careers, and preparing for graduate school from the American Economic Association (AEA).